Capabilities

 Request Capabilities

-URL of the endpoint that will be used to front and sponsor call bundles for users.
+URL of the endpoint that will be used to front (and sponsor) call bundles for users.

-The following JSON-RPC methods support the sponsorUrl
+The following JSON-RPC methods support the merchantRpcUrl

 request capability: